dexman545/Outlet/Readme.md

   useful for instance with publishing on Modrinth via [Minotaur](https://fabricmc.net/wiki/tutorial:minotaur)
 - Generating the list of acceptable Minecraft versions based on a given range for use on Curseforge via [CurseGradle](https://fabricmc.net/wiki/tutorial:cursegradle)
+- Optional nondestructive automatic updating of gradle.properties versions with the new values Outlet has produced

 ## Usage
 There are three parts to using Outlet: applying the plugin,